Configure Contentful

 Configure the Optimizely app

-After installing the Optimizely app in Contentful, configure an experiment.
-The following example shows how to configure an A/B test for a CTA button on the page.
-To experiment with the component
+After you install the Optimizely app in Contentful, configure an experiment.
+The following example shows how to configure an A/B test for a CTA button on a page.
+To experiment with the Component

 , you must first activate the reference field in the Optimizely app.